Runtime configuration

 We just have to provide the --config we are willing to use:

-kamel run --config secret:my-secret-properties config-secret-property-route.groovy
+kamel run --config secret:my-secret-properties config-secret-property-route.yaml

 Configmap/Secret key filtering